VALD to MoH: Protect health policies from tobacco industry interference | Ghana News Agency

 “To understand the extent/degree of the tobacco industry interferences during the process that led to the passage, the VALD Ghana commissioned a rapid report, meticulously prepared, to expose the tactics used by the tobacco industry in an attempt to undermine passage of the Excise Taxes,” he stated.

-He said the Act was essential for safeguarding public health and the integrity of the Ghana’s tax system, adding that; “Act 1093 was faced with multiple degree of interference notably from the tobacco, alcohol and sugar sweetened beverage industries, which cause its delay.”
+He said the Act was essential for safeguarding public health and the integrity of Ghana’s tax system, adding that; “Act 1093 was faced with multiple degrees of interference notably from the tobacco, alcohol and sugar-sweetened beverage industries, which caused its delay.”

 “This in effect undermines the nation’s public health goals.
 This interference was observed during the recent passage of the Excise Duty Amendment Act 2023, a critical legislation to transition Ghana to a hybrid tax regime for tobacco products,” he stated.